cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/Actions.md

 Full Keyboard Access users can press `Tab + z` to open Actions menu.

+Voice Control users can say "Show actions for" and the name or number of the element to open its Actions menu.

 Include a name for the action when using multiple accessibility actions, e.g., `.accessibilityAction(named: "Delete")` and `.accessibilityAction(named: "Mark Unread")`.

 ## Applicable WCAG Success Criteria